 - Since we are all united in our need for Jesus, we should work together with other members of the Body of Christ, the church.
 When we build each other up and give honor and glory to God.

 Out of the grace and love that God has shown us, we can come together in community.
 As Romans 15:5-6 says, “May God, who gives this patience and encouragement, help you live in complete harmony with each other, as is fitting for followers of Christ Jesus.
 Then all of you can join together with one voice, giving praise and glory to God, the Father of our Lord Jesus Christ.”

-Overall, we can break the book of Romans into two key ideas that Paul seeks to emphasize.
-The first is the righteousness of God.
-This is demonstrated both in contrast to our sinfulness and also in the just and gracious way that the Lord has provided for humanity's redemption--Christ Jesus.
+Overall, we can break the Book of Romans into two key ideas that Paul seeks to emphasize.
+The first is the God's righteousness.
+This is demonstrated both in contrast to our sinfulness and also in the just and gracious way that the Lord has provided for humanity's redemption—Christ Jesus.
 The second key idea is that of justification by faith.
 Justification by faith is a complex theological concept that essentially refers to the truth that we are not brought closer to God by our own actions or deeds.
 Rather, Jesus comes to us, and it is by placing our faith in Him that we are saved.

 No matter where we find ourselves, Paul assures us that thanks to God's righteousness there is reason for hope.
 He boldly declares in Romans 8:38, "And I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love."

 Want to read more from the Book of Romans and the rest of the wisdom of scripture?
 Consider the beautiful Bibles in Alabaster's Complete Collection.